NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

 Labels
 ^^^^^^

-Labels are used to describe the general scope of an issues, e.g., whether it describes a bug or feature request etc. Please review and select the approbritate labels for the respective Git repository:
+Labels are used to describe the general scope of an issue, e.g., whether it describes a bug or feature request etc. Please review and select the appropriate labels for the respective Git repository:

     * `PyNWB issue labels  <https://github.com/NeurodataWithoutBorders/pynwb/labels>`_
     * `nwb-schema issue labels  <https://github.com/NeurodataWithoutBorders/nwb-schema/labels>`_